 Rather rarely, the opposite situation may arise, where someone thought they were committing a crime, but the law would not prosecute the act (for example, thinking that throwing rubbish in the street is a crime).
 Such actions will then be sanctioned at most by bystanders, but not by the courts.

-Amistake of fact is a situation in which the perpetrator is unaware of a circumstance that would make the act a criminal offence.
-And here, too, the opposite variant can be found, where the offender may think that he is committing a crime when in fact he is not because of certain factual circumstances.
+A mistake of fact is a situation in which the perpetrator is unaware of a circumstance that would make the act a criminal offence.
+The converse is also true, where the perpetrator may think he is committing a crime when in fact he is not because of certain factual circumstances.
 This second variant has often been invoked in criminal cases related to the recently released film In the Net.
 Its actors had many reasons to believe that they were communicating in a very inappropriate way with 12-year-old children, when in fact they were adult actresses.
-In similar cases, the law allows for punishment if the perpetrator believes that he is committing a more serious intentional offence when this is not actually the case.
+The law allows for punishment in similar cases if the perpetrator believes that he is committing a more serious intentional offence when this is not actually the case.
 He may be punished for attempting that more serious offence.

 If, in the context of a criminal trial, it happens that a certain legal norm does not precisely regulate a given matter (relating to the trial or the act itself), the law allows so-called analogy.
 This means the application of another legal norm to a case to which that norm does not directly apply, but which is closest to it.